neondatabase/website/content/docs/reference/pgtiktoken.md

 ## Using the tiktoken_count function

-The `tiktoken_count` function returns the number of tokens in a text:
+The `tiktoken_count` function returns the number of tokens in a text.
+The function accepts encoding names and OpenAI model names as the first argument and the text you want to count tokens for as the second argument, as shown:

 ```sql
 neondb=> SELECT tiktoken_count('text-davinci-003', 'The universe is a vast and captivating mystery, waiting to be explored and understood.');